EducationCBD Dosage Guide UK: How much to take, how it works, and health benefits

 Although CBD is not believed to be toxic unless around 20,000 mg is taken in one day, it is still advisable to take the necessary precautions outlined in this article to avoid adverse reactions.
 If too much CBD is taken, or it interacts with other medications in the system, negative side effects can ensue.
 An increase in fatigue, a loss in appetite, and instances of diarrhoea have all been linked with inaccurate cannabidiol dosages, and so to avoid these it is important to calculate dosages carefully.

 Some CBD products do provide their own dosage charts, and there are also a number of dosage calculators available online for those that don’t.
-Here consumers can input their personal data to have their ‘optimal dose’ of CBD calculated in milligrams, however, these tools are not always accurate.
+Here you can input their personal data to have your ‘optimal dose’ of CBD calculated in milligrams, however, these tools are not always accurate.

 Start low and go slow